Rewards and Sanctions

 - Resolution Conversation (R2) - For a second in-class breach, the class teacher will instruct the pupil to return to him / her to discuss and reflect on the misbehaviour and to resolve the matter.
 This stage remains the responsibility of the classroom teacher and serves to ensure future improved behaviour.

 - Leadership Group Detention (R3) - For a third event, the pupil will be issued with a 30-minute detention, during which he / she will be expected to reflect on his/ her behaviour and make an intention to restore good behaviour in the next lesson.
 The pupil’s name will be removed from the 30-minute detention list when this detention has been served.

 - Referral (R4) - For a fourth event, or for a severe misdemeanour, the pupil will be sent to referral.
 The purpose of referral is to restore order and to allow the lesson to proceed on behalf of the other pupils without further disruption.
 This stage may result in a further sanction and /or department or pastoral intervention.
 Pupils sent to referral will be expected to hand in their mobile phone if requested.
-Failure to go to referral will result in a Lodge placement
+Failure to go to referral will result in an Internal Exclusion

 Drinks - If a pupil has any drink other than water (in a clear bottle) it will be confiscated and disposed of.

 Failure to cooperate with teachers with regards to drinks and/or mobile phones may result in time spent in the referral room.